 Bake for around 20 minutes, until golden brown.

-Once done, remove from the oven and brush with the remaining butter mixture (if you were like me and didn’t read the directions, just brush a little olive oil on top to give it a nice golden finish).
+Once done, remove from the oven and brush with additional melted butter or a little olive oil to give it a nice golden finish.
 Let cool until safe to touch and slice.

 Other amazing bread recipes you’ll love: